Tags on this page: shadows cirq intermediate

 circuit = circuit.transform_qubits(qubit_map=qubit_map)

-Similar with the classical shadow protocol, we define the executor to perform the computational measurement for the circuit.
-Here, we use add single-qubit depolarizing noise after rotation gates but before the \(Z\)-basis measurement.
-As the noise is assumed to be gate independent, time invariant and Markovian, the noisy gate satisfies \(U_{\Lambda_U}(M_z)_{\Lambda_{\mathcal{M}_Z}}\equiv U\Lambda\mathcal{M}_Z\):
+As in the classical shadow protocol, we define an executor that performs circuit measurements.
+We add single-qubit depolarizing noise after the rotation gates but before the \(Z\)-basis measurement.
+Since the noise is assumed to be gate-independent, time-invariant, and Markovian, the noisy gate satisfies \(U_{\Lambda_U}(M_z)_{\Lambda_{\mathcal{M}_Z}}\equiv U\Lambda\mathcal{M}_Z\):

 def cirq_executor(